madelfio/wiki-place-rank/README.md

     wiki-place-rank all $WIKIDUMP $GEONAMESDUMP geo-ranks.txt

-Alternatively, you can run each step of the process, individually:
+Alternatively, you can run each step of the process individually:

 1) `wiki-place-rank graph $WIKIDUMP 1-page-graph.gob`